BohdanBezushka/The-Last-Hamburger/README.md

 The #000000 has been used for the background and #ECEFF1 for the text.
 And the colour #D32F2F has been used to mark the form and also for the "Hover" function.

 ### Typography
+Montserrat is used for titles and Crimson Pro is used for the rest of the website.

+### Photos

+6 images have been used in the Our History section, 12 images in the Gallery and 1 background image on the Free Burger page.

+### Videos

+The Landing Page has one video as a background displaying muted, loop and autoplay.

+### Google Maps

+The web site has a Google Maps location section where the users can locate the restaurant in Valencia, Spain.

+### Interactive Links

+In the Footer, users can access the links to the restaurant's social networks (Facebook, Twitter and Instagram).
+Once these icons are clicked, they open in a new tab

 ## Features